gmcmurray/WeatherReport/README.md

 2) onecall => UVI index, required lat and lon of city to  retrieve data
 3) forecast => 5 day forecast
 Fetch command along with JSON.parse() was used to retireve targeted data.
 Materialize CSS was used as framework to style page.
+Used a list to track Search History- 5 items, this was updated for each submital and saved in localStorage.

 ## Screen Shots
 Screen shots with width of 550 pixels below.